Prior Service Credit

 So, for example, if a new hire had previously taught as an assistant professor elsewhere for one year, that individual could complete the application requesting Prior Service Credit and submit that to the provost/VPAA.
 On the other hand, if the new hire has worked as a visiting assistant professor, he or she cannot receive prior service credit.
 As you will read in the definitions offered, such an individual has held a qualified academic rank and that time cannot count towards tenure.

 The granting of credit for prior service makes one eligible for continuing appointment sooner than otherwise would be the case.
 Requests for such credit are acted upon only if the applicant is being hired for a tenure-track position.
 You should consult with your chair and dean prior to submitting this form to determine whether this course of action is in your best interest.

-- If you wish to request consideration for prior service credit, complete this form and submit one copy to the Provost’s Office, Kehoe 802, 101 Broad Street, Plattsburgh, NY 12901, no later than one month before the effective date of your appointment at SUNY Plattsburgh.
+- If you wish to request consideration for prior service credit, complete this form and submit one copy to the Office of the Provost, Kehoe 802, 101 Broad Street, Plattsburgh, N.Y.
+12901, no later than one month before the effective date of your appointment at SUNY Plattsburgh.
 Credit for prior service will not be considered after this date or without the submission of this application form.